Husain-Althagafi/open_section_notifier/README.md

 # KFUPM Course Availability Notifier

-A multi-user Telegram bot (for now) and automated scraper that notifies students at King Fahd University of Petroleum and Minerals (KFUPM) when a spot opens up in a full course section.
+A multi-user Telegram bot (for now, but i dont like telegram so might make some other version) and automated scraper that notifies students at King Fahd University of Petroleum and Minerals (KFUPM) when a spot opens up in a full course section.

 [![Python Version](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)